fulldecent/structured-acceptance-test/Stat-Output.md

 }
 ```

- * `statVersion` &mdash; **Required** &mdash; The version of Structured Acceptance Test with which this report complies
+ * `statVersion` &mdash; **Required** &mdash; The version of Structured Acceptance Test against which this output is valid
- * `name` &mdash; **Required** &mdash; Identification of the process which is performing validation
+ * `name` &mdash; **Required** &mdash; Identification of the acceptance test process
    * For automated tools, this MUST be the name of the tool
    * For manual review, this SHOULD refer to the name of the test and validation procedure performed
- * `version` &mdash; **Optional** &mdash; The version of the validation process program or test procedure
+ * `version` &mdash; **Optional** &mdash; The version of the acceptance test process
- * `description` &mdash; **Optional** &mdash; A brief explanation of the validation process
+ * `description` &mdash; **Optional** &mdash; A brief explanation of the acceptance test process
- * `maintainer` &mdash; **Optional** &mdash; The name of a person responsible for the validation process
+ * `maintainer` &mdash; **Optional** &mdash; The name of a person responsible for the acceptance test process
  * `email` &mdash; **Optional** &mdash; Contact email address for the maintainer
- * `website` &mdash; **Optional** &mdash; Contact website for the validation process
+ * `website` &mdash; **Optional** &mdash; Contact website for the acceptance test process
- * `repeatability` &mdash; **Optional** &mdash; *See repeatability below*
+ * `repeatability` &mdash; **Optional** &mdash; A guarantee of whether the same validation output can be expected in future validation, see notes below

-**CODE CLIMATE NOTE: all fields are required except repeatability**
+**CODE CLIMATE NOTE: everything is required except repeatability**

 #### Repeatability

-Repeatability is a guarantee that the same validation results would occur in the future if applied to the same, or a similar set of targets.
-Because validation may be expensive, this will allow certain validations to be skipped in the future.
+Repeatability is a guarantee that the same output MUST occur if the test is applied again to the same, or a similar set of targets.
+Because validation MAY be expensive, this will allow certain validations to be skipped in the future.

-A report consumer MUST NOT consider a guarantee from one validation `name` and `version` to be valid with a different one.
+A consumer MUST NOT consider a repeatability guarantee from one validation `name` and `version` to be valid with another.

-Repeatability must be one of the following strings:
+Repeatability MUST be one of the following strings:

- * `Volatile` -- validations MAY change when repeating validation on the identical targets.
+ * `Volatile` &mdash; Findings MAY change when repeating validation on the identical targets.
 Example: a web link checker, or package manager version checker. **This is the implicit default if not specified.**
- * `Repeatable` -- if the same set of targets is provided, the validation results are guaranteed to be identical
+ * `Repeatable` &mdash; Findings MUST be identical if the program is run again with the same inputs.
- * `Associative` -- the validation result of targets [a, b] is guaranteed to be the sum of validation for [a] and [b] -- in other words, if only one file in changed, only that file need be tested
+ * `Associative` &mdash; Findings for targets [a, b] MUST equal the union of findings for [a] and [b] -- in other words, if only one file in changed, only that file need be tested.

+Note: `Associative` is the strongest and most useful guarantee.

 ### The finding part